Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 (Image credit: Lucasfilm)

 The Dawn of the Jedi era, set around 25,000 years before the events of the Skywalker Saga, is named after the 2012-2014 Dark Horse comic series written by John Ostrander and drawn by Jan Duursema.
-That Legends storyline told the story of the Je'daii Order, the group of Force-sensitives on the planet Tython that preceded the Jedi Order before the formation of the Republic (it was set almost 26,000 years BBY instead).
+That Legends storyline told the tale of the Je'daii Order, a group of Force-sensitives on the planet Tython that preceded the Jedi Order before the formation of the Republic (it was set almost 26,000 years BBY instead).

 The Old Republic (25,000 – 1,000 BBY)